PKUFlyingPig/MIT6.1600/docs/lab1.md

 <hr>

+>    **WARNING:** The code for this lab requires Python
+>    3.10 or higher.
+(The code will not run with older versions of Python.)
+>    Please make sure to upgrade before attempting to
+>    run the code.

 In this lab assignment, you will attack an authenticated key-value store that uses Merkle trees.
 The code is available at [https://github.com/mit-pdos/6.1600-labs/tree/main/merkle](https://github.com/mit-pdos/6.1600-labs/tree/main/merkle).